zdy023/z-nixtools/README.md

 	snippet contents
 	```

 declares a snippet that can be re-used.
+Multiple candidates can be declared for
+a snippet seperated by a line containing literally `---`.
+You can control which
+candidate to be used in instantiation by `fix_snippet_choice` parameter of
+`safe_substitute` method.
+By default, a random candidate is sampled for each
+instantiation.

 ```
 === snippet_name instance_id